AnswerDotAI/nbz/README.md

 Python flatfiles.
 It also handles documentation, version releases, and so much more.

-The goal of this project is to:
+The goal of this project is to do the following, with items 2 and 3 being potential targets for upstream changes to nbdev:

 1. Wrap the nbdev command-line interface with [typer](https://typer.tiangolo.com/) to take advantage of some of the features of that framework (formatting, auto-completion, etc)
 2. Enhance the existing CLI documentation
-3. Add new features that may not fit in nbdev, or test new ideas to determine if it make sense to add the feature upstream
+3. Add new features that may or may not fit in nbdev

 ## Developer Guide